• Twitter

 Our safeguarding policies cover all areas of school life and include:

 • Staff and Visitors – we ask all staff and visitors to sign in and identification tags are issued for staff and visitors to wear whilst they are in school.
 It is our responsibility to ensure that everyone is vetted, informed and trained.
 Staff are trained in child protection issues and they are aware of the procedures to follow.
 Staff are encouraged to be vigilant in order to maintain the safety of our pupils.
 All staff and volunteers are given a copy of the relevant documentation outlining safeguarding procedures at Etherley Lane.
-They are also referred to the document ‘Keeping Children Safe in Education 2020’.
-Keeping Children Safe in Education 2020
+They are also referred to the document ‘Keeping Children Safe in Education 2024.

 • Safer Recruitment – we follow strict procedures to ensure pupils are safe.
 On-going checks and ‘whistle-blowing’ are in line with current policy.